Vocational Education and Training (VET), Careers & Workplace Learning (WPL)

 Students are permitted to use their currently rostered paid or volunteer employment hours for their workplace learning.

 Students are required to attend on all pre-determined days and any absences due to illness must be explained by a medical certificate.
-Students need to notify their Employer and the school (08) 9456 7009 or the WPL Coordinator on 0401 311 545 on the morning of the absence or as soon as possible.
+Students need to notify their Employer and the school WPL Coordinator (08) 9334 9042 or 0401 311 545 by 9:00am on the morning of the absence or as soon as possible.

 Students are expected to attend their school exams or attend courses that they are enrolled in at external training providers.
 It is the student’s responsibility to advise the employer if they will be absent for either of the above reasons.